July 2nd ,2005… I walked 13.1 miles in 3 hours, completing my first half marathon at the San Francisco Marathon.

 April 26th,2011 Racked up my 18th intubation and 102nd hospitalization.
 I’m sure the insurance company loves me.

-May 13th,2011 After 6 years of continuous blogging I decided it was time to call it quits, but never actually did.
+May 13th,2011 After 6 years of continuous blogging about my walking and asthma, I decided it was time to call it quits, but never actually did.